 In 2014, the Scottish Government passed a law (Children and Young People Scotland Act 2014) that made some important changes for care leavers.
-One of these new changes is called Continuing Care.
+One of these is called Continuing Care.

 You have the right to Continuing Care if: